Play Live Radio

 Available On Air Stations

-WKU professor says his family is among those threatened by cuts to Medicaid coverage
+WKU professor feels his family is threatened by efforts to reform Medicaid

 WKU history professor Robert Dietle worries about the impact of Medicaid cuts on his autistic son.